wanx-troopers/wanx-troopers.github.io/statements.md

 # Statements

+## 2024.10.23

+> for some reason, when i use 15 high noise steps with no lora, and then i use 3 low noise steps with the lightx2v lora it looks better than when i use 25 low noise steps without lora ...

+> light and tiny wan vae-s can be used in native by using `WanVideo Latent ReScale` node with `direction`=`wrapper_to_comfy`

 ## 2024.10.22

 > you absolutely can use Qwen VAE for Wan single image gens too, just not video